sayannath/MIRNet-Flutter/README.md

 </a>

 # MIRNet Flutter
 <img src="screenshots/git_dashes.png">

 #### MIRNet model is used to enhance a low-light image.
 Implemented MIRNet TF-Lite Model with Flutter App.

 ## Description

-This flutter app is used to enhance low light images.
+This flutter app is used to enhance low light images with the help of TF-Lite.

 ## Links
 * Tensorflow Hub: [Link](https://tfhub.dev/sayakpaul/lite-model/mirnet-fixed/dr/1)     [Used TFLite (mirnet-fixed/integer)]<br>